randy-chng/demo_data_pipeline/README.md

 cd ~/demo_data_pipeline && nohup python3 api.py &
 ```

-## Interact with API
+## API Interaction

-To interact with api, browsers like Chrome or python or curl can be used
+To interact with api, browsers (Chrome, etc.) or python or curl can be used

 ** Replace 34.87.87.72 with appropriate address